GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_module_3_ex2.md

     Pakistan road classification
     ```
     * Once you are done, click `Apply` and `OK` to close the symbology window.
-3. To simplify it, we will search visually for blocked roads and mark them with points.
-To that end, we will create an entirely new point dataset representing blocked roads.
+3. To simplify the process, we will visually search for blocked roads and mark them with points.
+For this purpose, we will create an entirely new point dataset representing blocked roads.
     * Click on  `Layer` --> `Create Layer` -> `New GeoPackage Layer`([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_digitalization_wiki.html#create-a-new-layer))
     - Under `Database` click on ![](/fig/Three_points.png) and navigate to `temp` folder.
 Give the new dataset the name __“PAK_flood_2024_blocked_road”__.
 Click `Save`.
     - `Geometry type`: Select `Point`
     - Under `Additional dimension` you should always make sure that you check `None`.
     - Select the coordinate reference system (CRS) "EPSG:4326-WGS 84".
-By default, the QGIS selects the project CRS.
+By default, QGIS selects the project CRS.
     - Under `New Field` you can add columns to the new layer.
 Add the column __“Blocked_road”__.
         * `Name` = __“Blocked_road”__
         * `Type`: Select `Text Data`
         * Click on `Add to Fields List` ![](/fig/mActionNewAttribute.png) to add the new column to the `Fields List`.
-        * Create another field, __"Blocked_bridge"__.
+        * Create another field with the `name` __"Blocked_bridge"__ and the `Type`: Select `Text Data`.
         * Click `OK`.
     * Your new layer will appear in the `Layer Panel`
     ```{figure} /fig/PAK_blocked_road_new_layer.png